Harsh-Butani/Competitive-Programming/Notes/Part-2.md

 }
 ```
 - Code can be modified to insert array elements as well
-- search() can be modified to return number of matching characters
+- $search()$ can be modified to return number of matching characters
-- Can be used to solve problems related to finding maximum/minimum xor/xnor of two integers in an array
+- Can be used to solve problems related to finding $maximum/minimum$ $xor/xnor$ of two integers in an array

 **14. Fenwick Tree (Binary Indexed Tree)**